amuhebwa/messenger-bot-tutorial/README.md

 ![Alt text](/images/CreatePage2.png)

-1. Create a new Facebook App: https://developers.facebook.com/apps/
+2. Create a new Facebook App: https://developers.facebook.com/apps/

-2. If you are not already a facebook Developer, become one.
+3. If you are not already a facebook Developer, become one.

-2. In the app go to Messenger tab then click Setup Webhook.
+4. In the app go to Messenger tab then click Setup Webhook.
 First, put in put in the URI of your Heroku server.
 Be sure to add /webhook to the end of your Server URI.
 Go ahead and check all the subscription fields.

-Start with "xyz" for your token, see that it fails, and watch your Heroku log.
-Then put in the YOUR_TOKEN you used in your index.js code.
+5. Start with "xyz" for your token, see that it fails, and watch your Heroku log.
+Then put in the YOUR_TOKEN (it needs to match your the code in index.js).
 Verify and Save.

-3. Get a Page Access Token and save this somewhere.
-We will use it in 2 places - once later for setting up access to the Facebook API for your Bot and once now to trigger the Facebook app to send messages to the Bot.
+6. Get a Page Access Token and save this somewhere.
 You will need to select the page that you created earlier.

+We will use it in 2 places: once now to trigger the Facebook app to send messages to the Bot and once later for setting up access to the Facebook API for your Bot.

-4. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
+7. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.

     ```bash
     curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"